johannesstroebele91/Amara/README.md

-# amara: Pomodoro Productivity Tracker
+# Amara: Task Manager

-amara is a cloud-based application designed to boost your productivity using the Pomodoro Technique.
-It allows you to set focused 25-minute work intervals, helping you achieve more throughout your day.
-This project utilizes TypeScript, Angular, Angular Material, Firebase Authentication, and Vercel for a smooth, performant, and cross-platform user experience.
+Amara is your ultimate task management solution designed to enhance your productivity and maintain focus throughout your workday.
+With Amara, you can effortlessly track your tasks, stay organized, and boost motivation by earning points through task completion and efficient time management with a built-in timer.
+Built with TypeScript, Angular, Angular Material, Firebase Authentication, and Vercel, Amara offers a streamlined, feature-rich, and user-friendly experience.

 # Features

-- 25-Minute Pomodoro Timer: Set and track your work intervals with a clean and intuitive interface.
+- Task Tracking: Easily manage and prioritize your tasks with intuitive tools for creating, organizing, and monitoring your to-do list.
-- Start/Stop and Reset Buttons: Easily control your timer and start fresh whenever needed.
+- Focus Timer: Enhance productivity and maintain concentration with a customizable timer for focused work sessions, ensuring optimal performance.
-- Login and Registration: Securely register and log in using your email and password.
+- Point System: Stay motivated and engaged by earning points for completing tasks and achieving milestones, providing a tangible measure of progress and accomplishment.

 # Technology